Boxee: Reception

 In October 2008, Boxee won Consumer Electronics Association's (CEA) i-Stage award, and with it $50,000 prize for the continued development of Boxee, as well as a free booth for the 2009 International CES (Consumer Electronics Show).
 Boxee donated half of the $50,000 prize money to the developers of XBMC.

-On 9 January 2009, G4 announced Boxee as the winner of their "Best of the Best products of CES 2009" award (in the "Maximum Tech" category) amongst all the products displayed at CES (Consumer Electronics Show) 2009 trade show.
+On January 9, 2009, G4 named Boxee the winner of its "Best of the Best Products of CES 2009" award in the "Maximum Tech" category, recognizing it as the top product showcased at the Consumer Electronics Show (CES) that year.

 In January 2010, at the Consumer Electronics Show, Boxee garnered 5 awards; "LAPTOP's Best of CES 2010 – Best Home Entertainment (Boxee Box)", "Last Gadget Standing – CES 2010 Winner", "International CES Best of Innovations 210 – Home Theater Accessories", "Popular Science – Best of CES 2010 (Products of the Future)".

-In April 2011, it was made public that Boxee had violated the terms of the GPL in the way they used open source software.
-According to the GPLv3, which governed software in the firmware of the device, users need to be able to reinstall modifications to the device.
-Boxee admitted the software was included in each device, but stated that their financial agreements with other companies were at risk if they complied.
-Despite much user dismay there was no change in course by Boxee.
+In April 2011, it was revealed that Boxee had violated the terms of the GPL in its use of open-source software.
+Under GPLv3, which applied to the device's firmware, users were required to have the ability to reinstall modified software.
+While Boxee acknowledged that the software was included in each device, the company cited financial agreements with other partners as a barrier to compliance.
+Despite user frustration, Boxee did not change its stance.

-On 31 October 2012 Boxee posted a statement on their website saying they had to make a decision between releasing a device which was hackable, or one which was commercially viable with premium content.
+On October 31, 2012, Boxee published a statement on their website explaining that they had to choose between releasing a hackable device or one that was commercially viable with premium content.

-As it stated, Boxee would have loved for the Boxee Box to be open to other software, but ultimately, they were bound by agreements with their content providers to ensure the security of the content.
-This started a spate of negative comments from Boxee Box users on the Boxee blog as prior Boxee promises had indicated otherwise.
-After less than a day, the entire Boxee page (along with the statement, the blog and its comments) was removed and replaced with a new Boxee TV website.
-However, the old Boxee blog was not deleted but moved.
+Boxee stated that while they wanted the Boxee Box to support other software, their agreements with content providers required them to prioritize content security.
+This response sparked a wave of negative comments from users on the Boxee blog, as it contradicted earlier promises.
+Within a day, Boxee removed the entire page—including the statement, blog, and comments—and replaced it with a new Boxee TV website.
+However, the original Boxee blog was not deleted but relocated.